 It supports major services like iCloud, Gmail, Outlook, and Yahoo with PGP encryption, live backups, and basic image editing features.
 The pro version is a one-time purchase with unlimited account translation of incoming emails, personal support, and more, whereas the free version comes with limited features.

-Good and intuitive client and with a very easy to set up as well.
+Excellent and intuitive client and with a very easy to set up.
 It is a free client, so you can add as many emails as you want.
 This cross-platform email client is available to use in both formats, free and paid versions.
 It’s free to use if you want to use it for Gmail, iCloud, Yahoo, AOL, and OutLook.com email accounts.

 3. The Bat